 The correction rates and the days of correction are correlated and, therefore, the surgeon can determine the prescription calculation either by choosing a speed parameter or choosing the Days of Correction.

-Once the 'Calculate by' parameter is determined by the surgeon, the other parameters are automatically calculated by the software after clicking on the Calculate button.
-The software is able to produce a solution using also decimals.
+Once the 'Calculate by' parameter is determined by the surgeon, the other parameters are automatically calculated by the coffware of the calculated by the calculated by calculated by the software after clicking on the solution using also decimals.